opentripplanner/OpenTripPlanner/docs/Configuration.md

 - **VehiclePositions** give the location of some or all vehicles currently in service, in terms of geographic coordinates or position relative to their scheduled stops.

+### Bicycle rental systems

-Besides GTFS-RT transit data, OTP can also fetch real-time data about bicycle rental systems and parking availability.
+Besides GTFS-RT transit data, OTP can also fetch real-time data about bicycle rental networks including the number of bikes and free parking spaces at each station.
+We support bike rental systems from JCDecaux, BCycle, VCub, Keolis, Bixi, and the Dutch OVFiets system.
+It is straightforward to extend OTP to support any bike rental system that exposes a JSON API or provides KML place markers, though it requires writing a little code.

+### Configuration

 Real-time data can be provided using either a pull or push system.
-In a pull configuration, the GTFS-RT consumer (OTP) polls the real-time provider over HTTP.
-That is to say, it fetches a file from a web server every few minutes.
+In a pull configuration, the GTFS-RT consumer polls the real-time provider over HTTP.
+That is to say, OTP fetches a file from a web server every few minutes.
 In the push configuration, the consumer opens a persistent connection to the GTFS-RT provider, which then sends incremental updates immediately as they become available.
 OTP can use both approaches.

 Real-time data sources are configured in `router-config.json`.
-The `updaters` section is an array of JSON objects, each of which has a `type` field and other configuration fields that depend on the type.
+The `updaters` section is an array of JSON objects, each of which has a `type` field and other configuration fields specific to that type.
+Common to all updater entries that connect to a network resource is the `url` field.

 ```JSON
 // router-config.json